microcks/microcks.io/content/documentation/guides/rabbitmq-support.md

 Now the final step is to perform some test of the validation features in Microcks.
 As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our `api-tooling` GitHub repository.
 This scripts are made for working with the `Account Service` sample we used so far but feel free to adapt them for your own use.

-Imaging that you want to validate messages from a `QA` environment with dedicated MQTT broker.
+Imagine that you want to validate messages from a `QA` environment with dedicated MQTT broker.
 Still being in the `amqpjs-client` folder, now use the `producer.js` utility script to publish messages on a `signedup-exchange` topic.
 Our producer takes care of creating a non-durable exchange of type topic on RabbitMQ broker:

 ```sh
 $ node producer.js amqp://<user>:<password>@rabbitmq-qa-broker.app.example.com:5672 signedup-exchange topic